 So, why do we waste so much food?
 Well, there are many contributing factors to food waste.
 Things such as uneaten and discarded food (in homes, stores, and restaurants), problems in the supply chain, and “imperfect produce” (physically imperfect food that may be flawed in color or shape, though otherwise nutritious and safe to eat).
 That said, food waste is a major contributor to global hunger, climate change, and wasted resources.
 Not to mention, it’s costly for consumers, businesses, and the environment.

 The good news?
-You can support the environment and make sustainable food choices by simply saving your leftover scraps and turning them into healthy recipes!
+You can save money, support the environment, and make sustainable food choices by simply saving your leftover scraps!
+Rather than throwing away food scraps (such as veggie peels, or leftover cooked grains), you can use them to create delicious and nutritious meals.
 From date seed coffee and banana peel bacon to aquafaba pudding and watermelon rind jam, these tasty food scrap recipes will blow your mind (and your tastebuds).
 Ready to do some green cooking?
 Read on for all you need to know!

 #1 Grind Date Seeds into A Coffee-Like Beverage

 If coffee gives you the jitters, we’ve got the perfect sustainable alternative: date seed coffee!
 Just as it sounds, this caffeine-free coffee alternative is made from none other than ground date seeds.
 Aside from being delicious and nutritious (a rich source of antioxidants and minerals such as magnesium, calcium, iron, zinc, and potassium), turning your leftover date seeds into coffee is a delicious way to reduce food waste.
 So, if you’re snacking on juicy Medjool dates or using them in your favorite recipe, remember to save the seeds!

 Here’s how to turn your leftover dates into a coffee-like beverage: